nufi-official/nufi-dapp-sdk/docs/sso/instructions.md

 # Integration instructions

 Integrates your DApp with the NuFi web wallet injected into it is as a widget.
-Users can seamlessly onboard/log in into your DApp using social providers such as Google or Discord while being able to manage their wallet in the NuFi interface.
+Users can seamlessly onboard/log in into your DApp using social providers such as Google, Facebook or Discord while being able to manage their wallet in the NuFi interface.

 ## Demo